Alan-Bushell/la-cocina-del-diablo/README.md

 ### Heroku
 - Used to host and deploy this project

+### Heroku PostgreSQL
+-Heroku PostgreSQL was used as the database for this project during development and in production.

 ### Cloudinary
 - Used to host the static files for this project including user profile images.